 With an eye toward convenience, Jefferson built folding doors, bookshelves that became storage boxes, beds that folded into walls, and dumbwaiters connecting the dining room to the wine cellar.
 Another example of his inventiveness was on display in the entrance hall: a clock that also marked the days of the week.

-The Tea Room typified Jefferson’s fascination with octagonal shapes.
+The Tea Room ypified Jefferson’s fascination with octagonal shapes.
 It served as a dining area and Jefferson’s reading/writing corner.
+The Dining Room (above) with skylight and double doors separate it from the Tea Room (as seen through the double doors in the photo).
+Photo credit: Historic American Building Survey)

 The Gardens at Monticello